joanroche444/Mangalam_lk/README.md

 # 💍 Mangalam – Wedding Planning Platform

-Mangalam is an intelligent, all-in-one wedding planning platform designed to ease the burden of wedding preparation.
-With everything in one place — from vendor management to budget tracking, task planning, and even an AI-powered chatbot for instant assistance — Mangalam empowers couples to plan their perfect day with clarity and confidence.
-Built with a modern tech stack and thoughtful design, the platform transforms wedding planning from a stressful task into a joyful journey.
+## Mangalam is an intelligent, all-in-one wedding planning platform designed to ease the burden and stress of wedding preparation.
+With everything in one place — from vendor management and budget tracking to task planning and an AI-powered chatbot for instant assistance — Mangalam empowers couples to plan their perfect day with clarity, confidence, and peace of mind.
+By streamlining complex logistics into a user-friendly experience, Mangalam transforms wedding planning from a stressful chore into a

-> 🎓 Developed as a Year 3 Semester 2 project at SLIIT.

----

 ## ✨ Features